Toronto City Hall which opened in 1965, is the heart of the city and is recognized internationally as an architectural masterpiece.

 Virtual Tour

-View of Toronto City Hall with the disappearing water feature in the foregroundToronto City Hall is the seat of municipal government and corporate head office for Canada’s largest city.
+View of Toronto City Hall with the disappearing water feature in the foregroundToronto City Hall is the seat of municipal government for Canada’s largest city.

-It consists of two office towers.
-The East Tower has 27 floors; the West Tower, 20 floors.
-Nestled between the two towers is the Council Chamber where Toronto City Council holds its monthly meetings.
+The building consists of two towers surrounded by an elevated podium.
+The East Tower has 27 floors; the West Tower has 20 floors.
+Nestled between the two towers is the round, dome-shaped Council Chamber where Toronto City Council holds its monthly meetings.

-The remainder of the public areas at City Hall are located on the first and second floors.
+Once inside City Hall, the public is welcome to visit a number of spaces on the first and second floors.
 The offices of the Mayor and the 25 City Councillors are on the second floor.

-The upper floors of the two towers contain office space for City staff, who provide a wide variety of municipal services to the people of Toronto.
-Among the staff located at City Hall are the City Manager and the department heads.
+The two curved towers contain office space for City staff, who provide a wide variety of programs and services to the people of Toronto.
 Offices for additional staff are located at Metro Hall, at five civic centres, and at a number of other City facilities.

 Former Toronto City Halls

-Over the years, the original City of Toronto had a total of four City Halls.
+Over the years, the original City of Toronto has had a total of four City Halls.

 From the time of the City’s incorporation in 1834 until early in 1845, the Council met in a building in a Market Complex at the intersection of King and Jarvis Streets.
 It was a plain orange-red brick building in the Georgian style, designed by James Cooper.

-The building was eventually destroyed by fire in 1849.
+The building was destroyed by fire in 1849.
 St. Lawrence Hall stands on the site today.

 From 1845 to 1899, the seat of City government was located at Front and Jarvis Streets, in the South St. Lawrence Market.
 The City’s Market Gallery now occupies the 19th century City Council Chamber on the second floor of the Market.